Sport in Russia: Motorsport

 Russian car manufacturer Lada (known domestically as AvtoVAZ) has competed in the World Touring Car Championship, making their debut in 2008 with Russian Bears Motorsport entering Lada 110s.
 Lada provided factory support in 2009, with the team running three cars and upgrading to the Lada Priora during the season.
 The team's best performances were a pair of sixth places by James Thompson at the Race of Italy.
 Lada subsequently withdrew from the championship, but returned in 2012, entering a Lada Granta WTCC driven by Thompson at a couple of race meetings.
 Subsequently, they announced plans to contest a full season in 2013.
 The team ran two cars in 2013, with a best result of a fifth place for Thompson in the Race of Russia, and expanded to a three car squad for 2014.
 Former World Touring Car Champion Robert Huff gave Lada their first WTCC win at the 2014 Beijing round.

 Motorcycle racing

 Motorcycle racing is popular in Russia.
 After the Russian invasion of Ukraine, Fédération Internationale de Motocyclisme (FIM) banned all Russian and Belarusian motorcycle riders, teams, officials, and competitions.
 It cancelled one of the 2022 Speedway Grand Prix events, FIM Speedway GP of MFR – Togliatti, which was supposed to be held in Tolyatti on 9 July, stating that "in the current circumstances it is not possible to hold the FIM Speedway GP of MFR Togliatti."

-Rugby union

-Rugby union is played in Russia.
-Russia was ranked 25th worldwide by the International Rugby Board (IRB) in March 2022, with over 100 clubs and close to 20,000 players nationally.
-Russian domestic rugby went professional in 2005 with the launch of the Professional Rugby League.

-Rugby football in the Russian Empire pre-dated the Russian Revolution, but was only played sporadically.
-It appears to have been the first (non-indigenous) football code to be played in Russia, around a decade before the introduction of association football.
-In 1886, however, the Russian police clamped down on rugby because they considered it "brutal, and liable to incite demonstrations and riots" Russia competed in the 2011 Rugby World Cup in New Zealand.

-After the Russian invasion of Ukraine, World Rugby and Rugby Europe suspended Russia from international and European continental rugby union competition.
-In addition, the Rugby Union of Russia was suspended from World Rugby and Rugby Europe.

-After the Russian invasion of Ukraine, the International Rugby League and European Rugby League banned Russia from all international rugby league competitions.

-Sambo

-Sambo was created in the Russian SFSR in the Soviet Union, by both Russian-born Viktor Spiridonov and Vasili Oshchepkov.
-The word Sambo is an acronym of samozashchita bez oruzhiya (Russian: самозащита без оружия), which literally translates to 'self-defence without weapons'.

-Combat Sambo sport matches allow for strikes, ground strikes, wrestling and submissions, and is similar to MMA.

-Russian MMA fighters Fedor Emelianenko, and Khabib Nurmagomedov are both former Sambo competitors.